dtflare/GPTparser/README.md

 ### For those modifying the GPTparser for local use, follow directions below ###
 - Adjust prompts as needed, currently it will output OPENAI's Chat Completions JSON format for Fine-Tuning.
 	- For those planning on editing the examples/prompt for different output, and/or create a new Miniconda Env.

-### Once changes are applied add GPTparser to $PATH. ###
+- **Once changes are applied add GPTparser to $PATH.**
-- Active Miniconda Env.
+- Active Miniconda Environment
+  	1. With YAML file in GPTparser repo:
+  		- $ conda env create -f environment.yml
+  	2. Create your own:
+		- $ conda create --name GPTparser python=3.8
-- Once GPTparser Miniconda session is activated, launch both 1 & 2 dependencies everytime.
+- Once GPTparser Miniconda session is activated, launch the below 1 & 2 dependencies.
+  	- If you use other Python tools within your Cona Env, launch the dependencies everytime at start of every session.
 	- Dependency(1)
 		1. $ pip install langchain==0.1.4 deeplake openai==1.10.0 tiktoken
 	- Dependency(2), Langchain's newspaper module:
 		1. $ !pip install -q newspaper3k python-dotenv
 -Add API KEY:
 	1. $ export OpenAI_API_KEY
 -mkdir & cd into parsed files host directory, then with GPTparser in $PATH: